FAQ

 How much are tickets to the George Observatory?

-Saturday Stargazing tickets are $10 for everyone ages 3 and up.
-The park entrance fee for Brazos Bend State Park is charged separately.
+Saturday Stargazing tickets are $13 for everyone ages 3 and up.
+The park entrance fee for Brazos Bend State Park must be purchased separately on the park’s website.

 What benefits does my membership get me at the George Observatory?

-Members receive discounts for Saturday Stargazing twice a year for the entire month, special events such VIP Starry Night, Family Rocket day, etc., and in the George Observatory Gift shop.
+Members receive discounts for Saturday Stargazing twice a year for the entire month, and discounted ticket prices for special events such as VIP Starry Night, Moonlight Madness and the Sun & Moon Festival.

 Can I buy my tickets there?
 Do you guys accept cash?

-Everything requires advance ticket purchase – we do not sell tickets onsite.
+Everything requires advance ticket purchase – we do not sell tickets or accept cash onsite.
 You can purchase tickets online or by calling 713-639-4629.
-No cash is accepted in the gift shop, credit cards only.

 Does Saturday Stargazing happen year-round?